Slender body theories for rotating filaments: Introduction

 Despite the breadth of literature on SBT and the novel theories for complex geometries, there remains an open problem which is simple to formulate, but difficult to solve, having to do with the \emph{rotation} of a filament.
 Consider a filament with one clamped end and one free end, where a motor spins the clamped end with frequency $\omega$.
 At some critical frequency $\omega_c$, the applied torque overcomes the bending moment, the steady twirling state becomes unstable, and large-scale filament deformations are introduced.
 This instability, which has been studied extensively in \cite{wolgemuth2000twirling,lim2004simulations,wada2006non,lee2014nonlinear, maxian2022hydrodynamics} has applications in the motion of bacterial flagella \cite{chen2000torque, yuan2010asymmetry} and supercoiling during DNA transcription \cite{liu1987supercoiling}.
 It has been shown that the critical frquency $\omega_c$ scales like $1/\epsc^2$, and thus that the torque required to induce it is approximately independent of the fiber aspect ratio \cite[Eq.~(62)]{powers2010dynamics}.
 Because of this, fibers being driven at the critical frequency have angular velocities which are sufficiently large as to also affect the translational dynamics.
 But as of yet, we are not aware of any slender body theory that can consistently account for the full hydrodynamics of a slender, translating, \emph{and} rotating filament, and in particular for the coupling between the two.
 In fact, we recently showed that the failure to account for rotation-translation coupling causes the SBT-based analysis of \cite{wolgemuth2000twirling} to overestimate $\omega_c$ by as much as 20\% \cite[Sec.~5.3]{maxian2022hydrodynamics}.

-To understand the reason for this, in Section\ \ref{sec:SBT3D} we present a survey of an old and new approach to SBT, and an explanation of the challenges involved when we try to extend these approaches to account for rotation.
+To understand the reason for the failures of previous SBTs, in Section\ \ref{sec:SBT3D} we present a survey of an old and new approach to SBT, and an explanation of the challenges involved when we try to extend these approaches to account for rotation. \rone{Fundamentally, the issues that we point out can be traced to the difference between the \emph{resistance} problem, which seeks the force leading to a given velocity, and the \emph{mobility} problem, which is the inverse of the resistance problem and has different asymptotic behavior.
+The problem that we consider here is a \emph{mobility} problem, since the torque driving the filament is constant while the angular velocity changes with $\epsc$.
+It is therefore not necessarily surprising that prior SBTs, which were designed with the resistance problem in mind, cannot be applied to the spinning filament mobility problem.